AlloSphere-Research-Group/AlloSystem/README.md

 	$ make

+The following variables can be modified to customize where built files are placed:

+	BUILD_DIR		- location to build files into (default = ./build) DESTDIR			- location to install built files into (default = /usr/local/)

-## 3. Program Execution Using Make
+## 3. Program Execution

 ### 3.1 Automatic "Build and Run"